What is it?

 Where in Massachusetts is the program running?

-The NEH planning grant allows us to test our concept at Berkshire Community College in Pittsfield, Bristol Community College in Fall River, and Holyoke Community College.
+The NEH planning grant allows us to test our concept at Berkshire Community College in Pittsfield, Middlesex Community College in Lowell, and Holyoke Community College.
 Scholars from Williams College, Mass College of the Liberal Arts, Amherst College, Clark University, Boston University, UMass Lowell and UMass Amherst will participate.
 If all goes according to plan, next year at this time we will submit an implementation grant to the NEH that will provide multi-year funding for these three centers.

 Who funds it?